JAMES EAGLEMAN | MARCH 2018

 And it's very popular with the frequent fliers and the business crowd.
 It's built to last a lifetime.

 It's expandable and makes a pretty decent bag for checking when it's expanded fully.
-But you would really be pushing it as a carry on expanded.
+But you would really be pushing it as a cabin bag expanded.

 The bag has a suiter compartment that might help to keep you clothes wrinkle free.

 If you prefer 4 wheels then it comes in a spinner version.
 But it's even wider at 15 inches!
 So be careful about sizes.

 Aside from size the other problem with this bag is the weight.
 It's 8.9 lbs when it's empty.
 My entire carry on bag usually weight less than 10 lbs.

 If you fly internationally, especially in asia, you will come across weight limits for carry ons.

 Also, you always need to lift or carry luggage at some point.
 Almost 9 lbs is heavy and I really would not recommend this bag to anyone infirm or elderly.
 It will be a struggle to lift it into the overhead bins when it's fully loaded.

 Maximalist heavy packers that love take as much stuff as possible will love this bag!

 The main reason is the compression and packing system.
 You can load the bag in expanded mode and then push to compress everything down.
 It will lock into the smaller size.